scrtt/wifi_ptz_controller/README.md

 # WiFi PTZ Controller

 DIY remote for controlling cameras via visca over ip.
 Running on ESP32 microcontroller and micropython.
-Using Arcade Buttons from Amazon and a self designed 3d printed case.
+Using arcade buttons from amazon in a self designed 3d printed case.

 ![Controller Overview](/img/build_05.jpg)